ccrookston/Dapper.SimpleRepository/README.md

 # Dapper.SimpleRepository

-Dapper.SimpleRepository builds on top of Dapper and allows you to perform all of your database CRUD operations with a single line of code.
-Scroll down for full examples and tutorials, but here's a quick look.
+Dapper.SimpleRepository is a Dapper extension that creates a repository which reduces CRUD operations to a single line of code.
+It also greatly simplifies executing CRUD operations with filters, executing full queries, and executing stored procedures.
+It supports Async and non-Async in Framework, Standard and Core.

 First, create your repository by injecting the connection string and defining the type: